gabbyhunter1/bakery-project/README.md

 Important Notes:

-	•  This is not an official or affiliated version of the Bernice Bakery website.
+	•  This is NOT an official or affiliated version of the Bernice Bakery website.
 	•  All design credit belongs to the original creators at Bernice Bakery.
 	•  This project is shared for educational and non-commercial purposes only.
 	•  A clear link to the original site is provided out of respect and transparency.